wagtail/news-template/README.md

 ### Check your Python version

-Make sure you have a compatible version of Python installed:
+**Check that you have an appropriate version of Python 3** You want to make sure that you have a [compatible version](https://docs.wagtail.org/en/stable/releases/upgrading.html#compatible-django-python-versions) installed:

 ```bash
 python --version